TANJ3NT/me/set1/readme.md

 > accidentally set up 2 github accounts as I made one with the wrong email.
 Wanted to use 1 email for all T2 coding things, thus centralised all new accounts like github, stackoverflow with a new email.
 This caused visual studio/github to retain the old one, and thus when pushing using 'git push', it came with an error saying I had no authorised access to the account, even though I was signed into the new one and had properly forked the 'me' repo.
 This was solved by typing 'git help' (which is hilarious as it sounds like get help), then either 'git reset' or 'git rebase'.
 This prompted a new internal sign-in which authorised my new github account on this laptop.
 > Installing anaconda without ticking the 'paths' checkbox, will cause an error when certain commands are run.
 Solved by re-installing with 'add to path' checkbox ticked
 > The workflow of the guide on https://design-computing.github.io/md/week1, was comprehensive and helpful.
 Our table was thankful for the effort taken to type it all up!
 Although I followed the guide step by step, I had trouble interpreting some of them due to errors created on my end of the machine, whether it be due to wrong inputs, or installation errors.
 This was solved by listening to others who had run into a similar issue, or asking the tutors for assistance.

-Questions to ask in W2:

-> is there an equivalent of control+z for the terminal?
-> is there a brief on how are assignments marked (I know the focus should be on learning instead of marks, but it's nice to have a balanced wam at the end of the semester :')
-> are there any good tutorials/videos to understand the fundamentals of coding, as I'm finding it very hard to grasp atm.

-Supplementary Readings (start w2)

-# Hmm, should this be an english based stream of thought reflection? or more inclined towards a purely technical coding reflection with no unnecessary jargon?